iamgbsmith/til/mqtt/emqx-container-healthcheck.md

 A more performant way of checking the container health for the EMQ X broker is to call the `/status` endpoint using curl.

-When building the EMQ container ensure the curl dependency is included:
+When building the EMQ X container ensure the curl dependency is included:

 ```shell
 # add run deps, never remove - ADD curl for healthcheck